 Since its acquisition, exploration efforts at Yauricocha have been focused on expanding resources at depth and along strike and converting resources to reserves in the Central Mine area.

 In 2014, delineation drilling was conducted on the 5-6 million tonne exploration target below the Central Mine area.
 The drilling demonstrated that the Catas orebody extends at least an additional 130 meters down dip and the Antacaca orebody extends at least an additional 250 meters at depth.

-Yauricocha’s exploration projects have been grouped based on proximity to the mine area and include the Central Mine Area, Near Mine Target Areas and Regional Early Stage Exploration Areas.
-Brief descriptions of each area have been provided below.
+Yauricocha’s exploration projects have been grouped based on proximity to the mine area and include the Central Mine Area, near-mine target areas and regional early-stage exploration areas.
+Brief descriptions of each area are provided below.